DAR logo, waving red stripes under a blue star

 Knight, Jonathan

-Jonathan, son of Jonathan and Mary Knight, was born in Lancaster, MA, January 21,1761, and died in Newbury, VT, December 15, 1836.
-He was a doctor and served in the Revolutionary War in Capt.
-John White's Company.
+Jonathan, son of Jonathan and Mary Knight, was born in Lancaster, Massachusetts, January 21, 1761, and died in Newbury, Vermont, December 15, 1836.
+He was a doctor and served in the Revolutionary War in Captain John White's Company.
 After the war he married Obedience Root in 1781; there is no death date, but he married Betsey Dudley, daughter of John and Sybil Russell Dudley, on October 29, 1789.
-Betsey was born in Acton MA, October 31, 1763 and died in Piermont, NH, April 30, 1866, at the age of 102 years and 6 months.
+Betsey was born in Acton, Massachusetts, October 31, 1763 and died in Piermont, New Hampshire, April 30, 1866, at the age of 102 years and 6 months.

-He did not move to Westmoreland, NH until after 1790.
+He did not move to Westmoreland, New Hampshire, until after 1790.

 Known Children: